LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/smart-capacity-per-skill.md

 * Three active conversations with a total weight of 3
 * Ten inactive conversations with a total weight of 1

-If the agent has multiple skills assigned to it, Dynamic Capacity will look at the skill on which the conversation is assigned and will calculate the conversation weight based on the skill Dynamic Capacity settings. **Please note:** the max conversations setting defines the hard limit for the number of conversations an agent can handle.
+If the agent has multiple skills assigned to it, Dynamic Capacity will look at the skill on which the conversation is assigned and will calculate the conversation weight based on the skill's Dynamic Capacity settings. **Please note:** the max conversations setting defines the hard limit for the number of conversations an agent can handle.

 ## Dynamic Capacity recommended values